pclassic/pclassic.org/README.md

 # PClassic.org
-This is the website for the [PClassic](http://pclassic.org) High School Programming Contest.
+This is the website for the [PClassic](https://pclassic.org) High School Programming Contest.

-For now, this is a bit overengineered, in that a static site generator would do just fine.
-Dynamic stuff might happen someday, though, possibly related to changes to how the submission system is tied in.

-At the moment, we're following industry standard best practices by having big photos live in the repo and not minifying/concatting the CSS.

 ## Installation